 Slate: Slate does not provide social media planning, scheduling, or reporting tools on its platform.
 You can compose and deploy Twitter tweets and Facebook posts from Slate, but you can’t schedule these posts to deploy at a future date and time, and you can’t get analytics from those posts as it relates to the overall impact on marketing efforts.

-HubSpot: HubSpot does not have a native tool for enrollment teams to build a login portal or for prospective students to create an account who are ready to apply (though news of portals/sophisticated gated content did surface at a recent HubSpot Partner Day).
+HubSpot: HubSpot does not have a native tool for enrollment teams to build a login portal or for prospective students to create an account who are ready to apply.

 Slate: With an admitted students portal, account registration forms, applicant status portals, and more, Slate has solutions to manage students from application started through the enrolled stage of the applicant journey.
 Create an application, access application information for an applicant, and even send admit decision letters (with virtual confetti!), all on the platform.
 Slate makes processing applications easy.